Apoorva-lokhande/DevSecOps-Internship/docs/SAST.md

+***Objective***

+The aim of this section is to perform static analysis on DVNA using SAST tools in a Jenkins pipeline and solve the 4th point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

 # Static Application Security Testing(SAST)

 SAST is a testing methodology that analyses source code, byte code and binaries for bugs and design errors to find [security vulnerabilities](https://www.synopsys.com/blogs/software-security/types-of-security-vulnerabilities/), before the application is compiled.